See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Experiments and Results

 \subsubsection{\textit{Ex vivo} tissue resection}

-Finally, the system was evaluated on an \textit{ex vivo} porcine abdominal tissue, Fig.~\ref{fig:planning_demo}c, d.
+Finally, the system was evaluated on an \textit{ex-vivo} porcine abdominal tissue to qualitatively demonstrate the system capability for real-tissue resection (Fig.~\ref{fig:planning_demo}c, d).
 The surface was coated with an absorbing chromophore (India Ink) to lower the ablation threshold to 1060 nm and induce initial ablation.
+The addition of India Ink is used for \textit{ex-vivo} and \textit{in-vitro} experiments due to the low natural absorption of tissue specimens at 1060 nm.
+For clinical implementation, the usage of alternative resection methods (e.g. 10600 nm CO2 lasers) would bypass the requirement for tissue absorption augmentation.
 Using phantom-derived LTI parameters without retraining, RATS achieved a $4 \times 4 \times 2~\mathrm{mm}^3$ resection.
-While accuracy was reduced compared to phantom trials due to debris, scattering, and a lack of a porcine-specific LTI model, the experiments demonstrated feasibility and offered critical insights into the difficulties of working with complex porcine tissue.
+While accuracy was reduced compared to phantom trials due to debris, scattering, and a lack of a porcine-specific LTI model, the experiments demonstrated feasibility and offered critical insights into the difficulties of working with \textit{ex-vivo} tissue.
 These findings highlight robustness under anatomically realistic conditions and motivate the development of tissue-specific LTI models.
-Note that the above performance can be improved at the cost of additional time and a tissue-specific LTI model.
+Note that the above performance can be improved at the cost of additional runtime and a tissue-specific LTI model.